 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20456):

 A STA operating in the 2.4 GHz band that sets dot11HEOptionImplemented to true shall set dot11HighThroughputOptionImplemented to true.
-A STA operating in the 5 GHz band that sets dot11HEOptionImplemented to true shall set both dot11VHTOptionImplemented and dot11HighThroughputOptionImplemented to true.
+A STA operating in the 5 GHz and 6 GHz band that sets dot11HEOptionImplemented to true shall set both dot11VHTOptionImplemented and dot11HighThroughputOptionImplemented to true.
 A non-AP STA that sets dot11HEOptionImplemented to true shall set dot11MultiBSSIDImplemented to true.

-A STA operating in the 6 GHz band that sets dot11HEOptionImplemented to true shall set both dot11VHTOptionImplemented and dot11HighThroughputOptionImplemented to false. (#16446, #15824)
+An HE STA operating in the 6 GHz band shall inherit the functionalities of a VHT STA except that it is exempt from following VHT and HT functionalities and/or requirements that are unavailable or superseded by equivalent HE functionalities and/or requirements (see Clauses 26 (High Efficiency (HE) MAC specification) and 27 (High Efficiency (HE) PHY specification)), and that it shall use the HE format instead of the VHT, HT_GF, or HT_MF format for PPDUs transmitted in the 6 GHz band.
+Additional HE functionalities and/or requirements for the 6 GHz band are defined in 26.17.2 (HE BSS operation in the 6 GHz band).(#20456) (#16446, #15824)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21272):

-A STA that is an HE AP or an HE mesh STA declares its channel width capabilityin the HE Capabilities element as described in Table 9-321b (Subfields of the HE PHY Capabilities Information field).
+A STA that is an HE AP or an HE mesh STA declares the channel widths at which it is capable of operating in the PHY Capabilities Information field of the HE Capabilities element that it transmits (see Table 9-321b (Subfields of the HE PHY Capabilities Information field)).(#21272)

 An HE AP operating in the 5 GHz or 6 GHz bands shall set B1 in the Supported Channel Width Set field in the PHY Capabilities Information field in the HE Capabilities element to indicate support for 40 MHz and 80 MHz channel width and may set B2 and B3 in the Supported Channel Width Set field to indicate support for either 160 MHz channel width or 160/80+80 MHz channel width or both.